LBU-OOP/OOPtutorials/ClassesAndObjects.md

 ## Pre-Existing and Standard Classes
 ### **The `Scanner` Class – A Pre-Existing Java Class**

-Java provides many built-in classes, such as `Scanner`, which allows user input.
+Java provides many built-in classes, called the Standard Classes, such as `[Scanner](https://docs.oracle.com/javase/8/docs/api/java/util/Scanner.html)`, which allows user input.
 The `Scanner` class is part of `java.util` and is used to read input from the console, files, or other sources.
+[The Documentation for the standard classes is here.](https://docs.oracle.com/javase/8/docs/api/)

 Example: